Everything is Right

 The Chemung River

 The house is located right across the street from the Chemung River and the Walnut Street Bridge.
-You are only steps away from ducks and geese and trails leading into forests that meander beside the river.
-You may walk for peaceful miles and enjoy your nature time.
+Here you will find delightful pathways through beautiful nature areas.
+You are only steps away from ducks and geese.
+You may walk for peaceful miles and enjoy some nature time.

 An Easy Walk to Downtown Elmira and Local Shops

-Located in Elmira’s Near Westside Historic District, the house surrounded by lovely old houses and only three blocks from the downtown district with local shops and eateries.
-Heading east from the house you are just a few of blocks from downtown Elmira.
+Located in Elmira’s Near Westside Historic District, the area is surrounded by lovely old houses.
+Heading east you are only three blocks from the downtown district with local shops and eateries.

-There are shops, eateries, parks, and quaint old homes up and down the streets to admire.
-There’s also a gym, bicycle rental, and a couple of pubs.
+You are walking distance from nice stores, cafes, parks, old churches and quaint old homes up and down the streets to admire.
+There’s also a gym, museums, bicycle rental, and a couple of pubs.
 You won’t go hungry because there are tea & coffee shops like Turtle Leaf Cafe, and Downtown Grind Coffee & Tea, Light’s Bakery, Beijing Garden Chinese restaurant, and McDonald’s isn’t far away either.
 Holistic places like The Healing & Learning Center, Heart to Heart Yoga Studio and Live Well Upstate are close by.

 To walk through the area, click this link to Google Maps and drag the “yellow man” to 458 West Water Street.